School Science Lessons

 Dispose of decanted liquid down the sink with plenty of water.

-Wear safety gloves while using a spatula to transfer the brown solid to the filter paper then leave this apparatus in a safe place to dry for two hours leaving the light grey solid ammonium nitrogen triiodide.
+Wear safety gloves while using a spatula to transfer the brown solid to the filter pape Leave this apparatus in a safe place to dry for two hours leaving the light grey solid ammonium nitrogen triiodide.

 Some people use a long stick with an attached feather to touch the ammonia nitrogen triiodide.